Frequently Asked Questions

 *Some states do allow people to be therapists without a masters degree, but this is usually just in specialized fields that are difficult to staff, such as substance abuse counselors.
 To my knowledge, a therapist that does not have a masters degree cannot be licensed as a therapist in the United States, but would have to work under, and bill under, someone who is licensed.

 A social worker is someone who has a degree in social work or something similar.
-If a social worker is a therapist, they should have a masters degree at minimum in the United States and credentials after their name to indicate a clinical aspect to their training such as LCSW (licensed clinical social worker).
+If a social worker is a therapist, they should have a masters degree at minimum in the United States and credentials after their name to indicate a clinical aspect to their training such as LCSW (licensed clinical social worker), or at least be working towards that licensure.

 Counselors are not as easy to define due to different states having different credential designations.
 It may be best to look at the letters after their name and plug them into a search engine to find out what they mean.

-It is not advised to put more than 3 credentials after one’s name in many cases so I typically do not list the “MS” after my name.
+It is often not advised to use more than 3 credentials after one’s name in many cases so Kevin typically does not list the “MS” after his name.
 One can safely assume that if a counselor is licensed, they have a masters degree at least.
-And since I live in Hawaii, I tend to leave the Pennsylvania “LPC” off as well.
+And since we are in Hawaii, he tends to leave the Pennsylvania “LPC” off as well.

 MS = master of science degree